-Thomas went and checked with Mister Sharpe on their time.
+Thomas went and checked with Mister Grey on their time.
 It was not bad but not as good as they would normally have done back at the camp.
 For Thomas and his boys, one hour and twenty minutes was a good time; it had taken them an extra ten minutes this morning but there was still no sign of the young Officer or his men.

 Thomas returned to his young friends and sat to eat while waiting for the end of the race.
 As they sat, Estaban whispered to Sergio.
 The younger boy ran off but was soon back with a wicker basket filled with straw.

 Sergio sat the basket on the ground close to Estaban; the older boy looked at Thomas and smiled.

 "It is a little something for our victory Patron; we will drink to the winners and losers with a new wine."

 Thomas smiled at the teen and settled back.
 He hoped the others would return before he had to meet the General at 10 of the clock.
 The time moved slowly as they waited.
 It was fifteen minutes after the mark of 9 that the first of the returning troops showed up.